albill/albill.github.com/_posts/2006-12-05-cal-library-card-and-diagramming-initiations.markdown

 ---
+author: admin
+date: '2006-12-05 01:38:57'
 layout: post
+slug: cal-library-card-and-diagramming-initiations
+status: publish
 title: Cal Library Card and Diagramming Initiations
-published: true
-meta:
-  ljID: "2318"
-tags:
+wordpress_id: '1471'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 Theoretically, I can get a library card at Cal (aka University of California, Berkeley).
 This is done by presenting my student identification as a graduate student at another school and paying a $50 or so annual fee.